ttngocthao/testing/blog/golden-ratio-in-design.md

 path: /goldenRatio
 date: 2020-05-23T17:08:14.681Z
 title: Golden Ratio in Design
 shortIntro: Using these proportions in your design work will take time and practice.
-But the more you use it, the more you will start to see relationships between elements of your design and begin to spot and correct areas that are inconsistent in your work and just don’t feel right.
 thumbnailImg: /images/blog/maxresdefault.jpg
 paragraph:
   - paragraphText: "The Golden Ratio is a mathematical ratio.
 It is commonly found